Jacques Gaillot

-Since 1995, Gaillot has been bishop of the titular see of Parthenia.
-His online ministry to dissidents in the Catholic Church under the name Partenia has since been described as the Catholic Church's first 'virtual diocese'.
+From 1995, Gaillot was bishop of the titular see of Parthenia.
+His online ministry to dissidents in the Catholic Church under the name Partenia has since been described as the Catholic Church's first virtual diocese.

 Early life and priesthood

 Jacques Gaillot was born in Saint-Dizier, Haute-Marne, on 11 September 1935.
 After his secondary studies, he entered the seminary in Langres.
 From 1957 to 1959, he performed his compulsory military service in Algeria during the Algerian War.
 From 1960 to 1962 he completed his studies in theology in Rome, earning a bachelor's degree.
 He was ordained a priest in 1961.

 From 1962 to 1964, he studied at the Higher Institute for Liturgy in Paris and taught at the major seminary in Châlons-en-Champagne.
 Beginning in 1965, he was a professor at the regional seminary of Reims, where he chaired sessions for the implementation of the principles of the Second Vatican Council.

-In 1973, he was assigned to the parish of St Dizier in his home town and became co-manager of the institute for the training of seminary instructors in Paris.
+In 1973, he was assigned to the parish of St Dizier in his hometown and became co-manager of the institute for the training of seminary instructors in Paris.
 In 1977, he was appointed vicar general of the Diocese of Langres.
 When the see became vacant in 1981, he was elected diocesan administrator.